-Academic institutions encourage early career researchers like graduate students and postdocs to share their research findings by publishing articles in journals and presenting them at departmental meetings, lectures and conferences.
+Academic institutions encourage early career researchers like graduate students and postdocs to share their research findings by publishing articles in scholarly journals and presenting them at departmental meetings, lectures and conferences.
 They also recommend sharing findings with popular media (online and offline) and connect with other academics via social media and digital platforms.

 Uploading a preprint on well-reputed websites is also a good way to rapidly share research outcomes to a wider audience and attract the attention of journals and the academic community.
 Preprints can be cited in research articles and discussed on social media.
 Unlike journal articles, they can be updated to respond to feedback and include additional data.